 Great achievements in American socialism: A slide show of two dozen excellent things the federal government bought with your money.

 The Next New Deal With the vaunted post-Cold War "Peace dividend" evaporating, the United States found itself unable to invest adequately in either its infrastructure or its children.
 Eventually people began to talk of another Great Depression, before the coming of the next New Deal.

+The 'Dirty Thirties' saw farmers hit with the double-whammy of the Great Depression and the ecological disaster of the Dust bowl years.
+"In 1935, President Franklin D. Roosevelt offered 203 families from the hardest-hit areas of Minnesota, Wisconsin and Michigan the chance to start fresh in a new land, in a fertile Alaskan valley with the melodic name Matanuska."
+"It was heady, fine-sounding stuff on paper.
 Picked from relief rolls in Michigan, Wisconsin and Minnesota, the prospective colonists knew their Promised Land was a wilderness, but the Government was going to turn the wilderness overnight into an Eden with running water, radios, a cinema.
 It was going to set each family up on fine 40-acre farms with every necessity, many a luxury, 30 years to pay."
 It didn't quite work out as well as they'd hoped.thirties' saw many farmers in the United States [more inside]

 "New Deal Programs: Selected Library of Congress Resources was created to serve as a starting point for research using Library of Congress collections of New Deal program materials."
 Includes links to numerous collections of digitized materials, including photos, posters, music, manuscripts and more. [more inside]